AndreasHeger/CGATReport/doc/Tutorial14.rst

    add caption here

-We can now use some of SphinxReport's grouping capabilities in order to create plots that will be useful if many tracks are being plotted.
+We can now use some of CGATReport's grouping capabilities in order to create plots that will be useful if many tracks are being plotted.
 The following will plot at most 5 data sets (``split-at``) and always include the ``input`` tracks (``split-always``) in each plot::